graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-This example describes a valid GraphQL schema without a {`mutation`} _root
+This example describes a valid GraphQL schema without a mutation _operation
-operation type_, even though it contains a type named {"Mutation"}.
-The schema
+type_, even though it contains a type named {"Mutation"}.
+The schema definition
-definition must be included, otherwise the {"Mutation"} type would be
+must be included, otherwise the {"Mutation"} type would be incorrectly presumed
-incorrectly presumed to be the {`mutation`} _root operation type_ of the schema.
+to be the mutation _operation type_ of the schema.

 ```graphql example
 schema {